johannesbuchholz/lurker/README.md

 ```

 - `"keys"`: An array of instruction paragraphs that are associated with this request.
-- `"lights"`: An array of light ids as strings, typically numbers starting from "1".
-"ALL" will target all available lights.
+- `"lights"`: An array of light ids as strings, typically numbers starting from `"1"`.
+The special id `"ALL"` targets all available lights.
 - `"request"`: The actual light request to be sent to the selected lights.
     - `"on"`: If true, turns the light on else off.
     - `"bri"`: Brightness setting.
-    - `"hue"`: Heu setting.
+    - `"hue"`: Hue setting.
     - `"sat"`: Saturation setting.

 ### Environment variables
 There are a couple of environment variables available for configuring lurkers behaviour.
+For details see `src/config.py`
-These are the most important ones:
+These are the most important variables:
 - `LURKER_HOME`: Denotes the path where lurker loads configuration and actions from.
 Default: `~/lurker`.
 - `LURKER_KEYWORD`: Denotes the key word lurker will react to in order to obtain further instructions.
 Default: `""`.
-- `LURKER_HOST`: Denotes the host of the hue bridge to send instructions to.
+- `LURKER_HOST`: Denotes the host of the Hue Bridge to send instructions to.
-- `LURKER_USER`: Denotes the user that is registered user to communicate with.
+- `LURKER_USER`: Denotes the already registered Hue Bridge user.
 - `LURKER_LOG_LEVEL`: Denotes the log level used when running lurker.
 - `LURKER_INPUT_DEVICE`: Denotes the device name or substring lurker will use to record sound.
 - `LURKER_OUTPUT_DEVICE`: Denotes the device name or substring lurker will use when playing sounds.